khns26/mini_project/README.md

-# mini_project
+# Mini_project
-My mini data project 1
+This is the place where i put my mini projects of data science, data analysis, and machine learning here.
+I am still learning.